 Understanding the taxation of Guaranteed Lifetime Withdrawal Benefits is essential for effective retirement planning.
 By knowing how these benefits are taxed and implementing strategies to manage the tax impact, you can make informed decisions that support your long-term financial security.
 Consult with a financial professional to customize a strategy just right for you.

-Ameritas® does not provide tax or legal advice.
-Please consult your tax advisor or attorney regarding your situation.
+Representatives of Ameritas do not provide tax or legal advice.
+Please refer clients to their tax advisor or attorney regarding their specific situation.